katarinaa12138/Python-Project/README.md

 ```

 6. Follow the prompts in the terminal to organzie your files.
-    - You may choose to organize you files by size, date, or file extensions.
+    - You may choose to organize you files by size, year, or file extensions.
     - You may choose to organize the files one-by-one or move the files all at once.

 7. Your files will be organized into predefined folders!